wdehoog/hutspot-ubports/docs/operating/page-usage.md

 {:toc}

 ### Album Page
+ * Page header
+    * Artist button to go to the Artist Page of on of the albums artists
+    * Home button to return to the Home/Menu page
  * Click on Album Image to play this album
  * Click on Artists names to open Artist Page
  * Click on Star to toggle Saved state
  * Click on a Track to play it
  * Click on the star of a Track to toggle Saved state
  * Context Menu of a Track provides:
    * Play
    * Add to Playlist

 ### Artist Page
+ * Page header
- * External link button on page header
+    * Home button to return to the Home/Menu page
-    * Load Artist About Page in Browser
+    * External link button to load Artist About Page in the browser
+    * Sections for switching between the Artists Albums or Related Artists
  * Click on Artist Image to play this artists tracks
- * Click on the Page Header '<' & '>' buttons to switch between showing
-   * Albums
-   * Related Artists
  * Click on Star to toggle Followed state
  * Click on an Album to view it
  * Click on the star of an Album to toggle Saved state
  * Click on an Artist to view it
  * Click on the star of an Artist to toggle Followed state
  * Context Menu of an Album provides:
    * Play
    * View
  * Context Menu of an Artist provides:
    * Play
    * View